Skip to main content

 Funding your down payment

-While most buyers use personal savings to finance down payments, there are many other options, including gifts or loans from relatives.
-In addition, many state, county, and city governments offer down payment assistance programs to people in their communities who are well qualified and ready for homeownership.
+Although most homebuyers use personal savings to finance down payments, there are many other options of funding sources, including gifts or loans from relatives.
+In addition, many state, county and city governments offer down payment assistance programs to people in their communities who are well qualified and ready for homeownership.

 piggy bank with a coin